srct/whats-open/README.md

 * [virtualenv](http://www.virtualenv.org/en/latest/index.html#installation)
-  (to install you will need either [pip](http://www.pip-installer.org/en/latest/installing.html) or easy_install, which is bundled with [setuptools](http://pypi.python.org/pypi/setuptools)
+  (to install you will need either [pip](http://www.pip-installer.org/en/latest/installing.html) or easyinstall, which is bundled with [setuptools](http://pypi.python.org/pypi/setuptools)

 Then type the following commands in your terminal (if you're on Windows,